Healthy eating looks different for each person, but some guiding principles are applicable across the board.

 No two healthy diets look the same.
 Some live by the 1970s food pyramid.
 Some go heavy on protein and low on carbs.
 Some live by the all things in moderation rule.
 Find whatever diet works for you!

-Fundamentals of a healthy diet
+Fundamentals of how to eat healthy

 A healthy diet consists of a few key nutrients.
 Any type of diet can include these.
 Whether you’re keto, paleo, gluten-free, vegan, or vegetarian, these nutrients can be part of your diet.